Intro Photo Large

-With the Paris climate talks in the news this holiday season, it’s not unlikely that climate change will be a topic of dinnertime discussion, though it remains a touchy subject for some.
+Climate change has been in the news almost every day this holiday season, so it's not unlikely it will be a topic of dinnertime discussion, though it remains a touchy subject for some.
 How can you talk passionately and knowledgeably about climate change — while still maintaining cordial family relations?

 We're here to help you bust — gently — five common myths about climate change, and to offer some online resources that help to explain things in an accessible way.